- For health professionals

 People not eligible for Medicare can also be assessed and tested (if needed) for free.

-There are four clinics spread across the state, located at:
+There are three clinics spread across the state, located at:

 You don’t need a doctor’s referral to go to these free clinics, but you do need to make an appointment.
 Don’t just turn up.